Lie

 men around him have never given up on the tremendous profit possibilities

 that Central Asia offers.
-And if you don't think such considerations are
+And if you don't think such considerations

 crossing their minds at this time of crisis, may we suggest a refresher